 This is a great generic bratwurst recipe, and wild turkey meat is a fine base for sausage.
-But like most recipes adapted from domestic to wild meat, fat can be a critical factor.
+But wild turkey is as lean as meat gets, so fat is a critical factor.

 This is an adaptation of a great chicken breast recipe.
 It involves slicing a boneless wild turkey breast into roughly half pound pieces, about the size and thickness of a chicken breast, each perfect for one serving.
 It is fast, easy, and delicious.

-This will never win a contest against a well made “from-scratch” stew recipe but it is faster easier and still really good.
+This will never win a contest against a well made “from-scratch” stew recipe but it is faster, easier and still really good.

 Think of this as “pulled venison”, a simple but wonderful way to show off one of the least respected cuts.
 It’s a guaranteed hit, even among folks that aren’t too sure about wild meat.